icopy-site/awesome/docs/awesome/free-for-dev.md

   * [NotABug](https://notabug.org) — NotABug.org is a free-software code collaboration platform for freely licensed projects, Git-based
   * [perforce.com](https://www.perforce.com/products/helix-teamhub) — Free 1GB Cloud and  Git, Mercurial, or SVN repositories.
   * [projectlocker.com](https://projectlocker.com) — One free private project (Git and Subversion) with 50 MB space
+  * [ionicframework.com](https://ionicframework.com/appflow) - Repo and tools to develop applications with Ionic, also you have an ionic repo

 ## APIs, Data and ML
   * [ApiFlash](https://apiflash.com) — A screenshot API based on Aws Lambda and Chrome.
 Handles full page, capture timing, viewport dimensions, ...